cguzzon1998/analog_algorithm/README.md

 ### *input/*
 After the clone of the repository from GitHub the input folder will contain:
 - *era5_classification.csv*: csv file which contains the classification of the Weather Types for each day from *1940-01-01* to *2023-12-31*, computed using **Beck** WTs classifiation method ([Beck, 2000](#Beck2000))
-- *seasonal_precip_standardization.nc*: NetCDF file contains the mean and standard deviation values of the precipitation fields for the dafault setting of the algorithm (synoptic scale: **D09**, mesoscale: **Catalonia**) to compute **seasonal standardization** of the analog's precipitation fields
+- *seasonal_precipitation_statistics.nc*: NetCDF file contains the mean and standard deviation values of the precipitation fields for the dafault setting of the algorithm (synoptic scale: **D09**, mesoscale: **Catalonia**) to compute **seasonal standardization** of the analog's precipitation fields
 After the download of ERA5 reanalysis data the following folders will be add to the *input/* folder:
 - *ERA5_gpt_ds*: containing the GPT fields at the specified pressure levels (default 500 and 1000) for the *synoptic domain* specified in the settings
-- *ERA5_precip_ds*: containing precipitation fields databases, year by year, for the *mesoscale domain* specified in the settings
+- *ERA5_precip_ds*: containing precipitation fields databases, year by year, for the *synoptic domain* specified in the settings.

 ### *output/*
 It contains a folder for each day for which the algorithm has been run in the format *yyyymmdd* (e.g. *20241004/*).
 Each day folder contains the following items: